wkhughes/blog/reverse-engineering-games-with-frida-part-1.md

 Recently I've started using [Frida](https://frida.re) to aid in reverse engineering of Windows games.
 Why Frida?
 My old workflow was to inject a C++ DLL containing my patches and hooks into the game, which meant *any* update (e.g. logging an extra parameter in a hook) involved ejecting the DLL, recompiling, and reinjecting.
 Compare to using Frida:
 - **Quick prototyping**: Function hooks are scriptable.
 I can change what my hooks do just by updating some JS.
 Frida automatically updates the hooks inside the target process while it's running.
 - **Exploration**: The Frida CLI provides a REPL inside of the target process.
 This provides an easy way to poke around its memory and structure.
 - **Anti-anti-debugging**: Some games make it difficult to attach a debugger for reverse engineering.
-The quick prototyping and exploration tools of Frida provides an alternative.
+The quick prototyping and exploration tools of Frida provide an alternative.

 ## Installation